Fab1anTUW/SecondCase/README.md

 In solver_category.py with the function test_func you can select if the results should be drawn.
 The drawn results are saved under log/CAMERA25/results/VI_Net_Geodino/epoch_[YOUR EPOCH].
 New drawn results are only produced if the folder of the corresponding epoch does not exist.

-## Model Checkpoints

 ## Acknowledgements

 This repo is an adaption of the original SecondPose code, for the RobotVision lecture.
 [SecondPose](https://github.com/NOrangeeroli/SecondPose)
-Our implementation leverages the code from [VI-Net](https://github.com/JiehongLin/VI-Net),